mayankr225/CDS_2025/README.md

 # CDS_2025

-Jupyter Notebooks from lab sessions of the Cybersecurity Data Science course, along with the final report detailing our analysis, findings, and methodologies.
+A collection of Jupyter Notebooks from the Cybersecurity Data Science course lab sessions, accompanied by a comprehensive final report outlining our analysis, findings, and methodologies.

+---

+## Authors

+- Mayank Rawat
+- Astha Gupta
+- Akshita Badola

 ---